-There is a heuristic called the Law of Demeter (LoD) or Principle of Least Knowledge that says a module should not know about the innards of the objects it manipulates.
+The Law of Demeter or Principle of Least Knowledge says that a module should not know about the innards of the objects it manipulates.
 More precisely, the method of a particular class should call:

-So the following Java code appears to violate the Law:
+Here’s an example Java code that appears to violate the Law:

 String output = obj.getContext().getOptions().getDir().getPath();

 It’s easy to forget something around this train structure.

 String output = obj.getPathFromContext();